darrenchain/DarrenChain/README.md

 ```

 Now, visit localhost with port 8080.
 As expected, we see the same genesis block.

 ![Get genesis block](assets/img_01.png)

 For using POST requests, i like to use Postman and Curl ( in Terminal ).

 ![Get genesis block](assets/img_03.png)

-For using POST requests, i like to use Postman and Curl ( in Terminal ).
 ![Get genesis block](assets/img_02.png)